 ReadBlock(s, address, count) = actualCount.
 Read up to count words from the stream into consecutive memory locations; return the actual number of words read.
+(Non-intuitive things happen at the end of a file with an odd number of bytes -- read the documentation carefully)

-WriteBlock(s, address, count) Write count words from consecutive memory locations onto the stream.
+WriteBlock(s, address, count) Write count words from consecutive memory locations onto the by the stream.

-= log (base 2) of the page size, in words, of the LnPageSize(s) files manipulated by the stream.
+= log (base 2) of the page size, in words, of the files manipulated LnPageSize(s)

-Positions the file to byte 0 of the specified page PositionPage(s, page) (page 1 is the first data page).
+Positions the file to byte 0 of the specified page (page 1 is the PositionPage(s, page)

+first data page).